kevpratama21/RPA_UiPath_Input_Form/README.md

-This is an Ui Path project for RPA Challenge Input Forms at https://rpachallenge.com/
+This is an UiPath project for RPA Challenge Input Forms at https://rpachallenge.com/

 RPA Running process video: https://youtu.be/fOXxq2dcZM0